olcf/olcf-user-docs/systems/summit_user_guide.rst

 Login, Launch, and Compute Nodes
 --------------------------------

-Recall from the `System
-Overview </for-users/system-user-guides/summit/system-overview/>`__
-section that Summit has three types of nodes: login, launch, and compute.
+Recall from the :ref:`system-overview` section that Summit has three types of nodes: login, launch, and compute.
 When you log into the system, you are placed on a login node.
-When your `batch scripts <#batch-scripts>`__ or `interactive jobs <#interactive-jobs>`__ run, the resulting shell will run on a launch node.
+When your :ref:`batch-scripts` or :ref:`interactive-jobs` run, the resulting shell will run on a launch node.
 Compute nodes are accessed via the ``jsrun`` command.
 The ``jsrun`` command should only be issued from within an LSF job (either batch or interactive) on a launch node.
-Othewise, you will not have any compute nodes allocated and your parallel job will run on the login node.
+Otherwise, you will not have any compute nodes allocated and your parallel job will run on the login node.
 If this happens, your job will interfere with (and be interfered with by) other users' login node tasks.

+.. _batch-scripts:

 Batch Scripts
 -------------